 - Reverse the finding of responsibility or no responsibility.

 - Deny the appeal because it does not fall within the parameters of or comply with the requirements set forth in this Code.

 The Student’s right to appeal ends at the Appellate Authority.

-Any question of interpretation regarding the Code shall be referred to the Dean of Student Services for final determination, subject to appeal to the Chancellor.
+Any question of interpretation regarding the Code shall be referred to the Vice Chancellor of Student Services for final determination, subject to appeal to the Chancellor.

-The Code should be reviewed periodically under the direction of the Dean of Student Services.
+The Code should be reviewed periodically under the direction of the Vice Chancellor of Student Services.
 In all cases, review of this document should be done by bodies which include Students appointed by the Student Government Association.

 Substantive changes recommended for the Code as a result of the review process shall be submitted to the Board of Governors for approval and adoption.